leonard-IMBERT/ping_catcher/README.md

 # ping_catcher
-ping_catcher is a simple programs wich will listen for ping on your computer
+ping_catcher is a simple program wich will listen for ping on your computer

 To run it you'll need [cargo](https://github.com/rust-lang/cargo/), the rust package manager.
 Then :
 ```